jihdeh/docker-react-goodfoot/README.md

 In no particular order, bonus points will be awarded for:

  * Speed of implementation
+ * Logical and readable git commits
  * Code style and elegance
+   * Execute `npm run lint` to lint
  * Website look and feel
  * Use of [Redux](http://redux.js.org/)
- * Recommendations on how to improve the test
+ * Recommendations on improving the test project